GeneralA6/menu-handler/README.md

 #### enterFocus - mobile

-element to focus first when menu opens, will make any provided element focusable at mobile [mobile.breakpoint](#breakpoint---mobile).
+element to focus first when menu opens, will make any provided element focusable at [mobile.breakpoint](#breakpoint---mobile).

 type: `css selector`
 default: `elements.enterFocus`